Research Overview

 Our research focuses on developing novel computer vision and machine learning techniques for geographic location inference from visual data.

-NaviSense is our proprietary transformer-based architecture currently in development that combines visual embeddings with geospatial priors.
-The model is being trained to achieve state-of-the-art performance in location prediction by learning hierarchical representations of architectural styles, environmental features, and urban patterns.
+NaviSense is our proprietary transformer-based architecture that combines visual embeddings with geospatial priors.
+The model achieves state-of-the-art performance in location prediction by learning hierarchical representations of architectural styles, environmental features, and urban patterns.
+Recent infrastructure improvements have enabled continuous training on live user data.

 Captures both fine-grained architectural details and broad environmental context